rabbibotton/clog/README.md

                       :prompt nil)
 ```

-You still need to often update the UltraLisp and QuicLisp distros with:
+You still need to often update the UltraLisp and QuickLisp distros with:

 ```
 (ql:update-all-dists)